Coveros-GitHub-Training/sel-copilot-advanced-workshop/References/Glossary.md

 Tracking and management of your monthly allowance of premium model requests.

 **Access**:
+- **VS Code**: Hover over the Copilot icon to see a popup detailing Premium Request Usage (this defaults to the bottom right corner of the window)
 - **GitHub.com**: Navigate to https://github.com/settings/copilot → View "Premium requests" section
 - **Alternative**: Profile icon (top-right) → "Settings" → "Copilot" → Scroll to usage metrics